What to Do I Do When My Nanny Quits?

 - Was the schedule sustainable?

-- Were expectations clear on both sides?
+- Were expectations clearly outlined?

 5. Focus on Moving Forward